DuaneAbrames/NiftyTTS/readme.md

 NiftyTTS is designed for converting stories from nifty.org into MP3 audio files.
 The project provides a small [FastAPI](https://fastapi.tiangolo.com/) web application that fetches a URL, extracts text, and posts conversion jobs into a `jobs` directory.
-Background **watcher** processes pick up those jobs and run a text‑to‑speech engine to produce MP3 files.
+A single background dispatcher watches for jobs and invokes a pluggable TTS backend to produce MP3 files.

 The repository includes helper scripts and a Docker image so the service can run entirely locally or inside a container.